Back to School Lesson for Parents:

 Bail Bond Agents Prefer to Work with Families

 For parents, it's terrifying to have a child in jail and even worse if the jail is out of state.
-But bail bond agents can help you 24 hours a day no matter where you're located.
-They'll explain how bail bonds work, provide payment options, and advise you on whether you even need to start the bail bond process.
+But bondsmen can help you 24 hours a day no matter where you're located.
+They'll explain how bail work, provide payment options, and advise you on whether you even need to start the bail bond process.

 Minor Offenses May Not Require Bail